 What happens to the recycled materials?

 Regional and local councils in New Zealand have a range of approaches to the types of plastics they collect for recycling.
 Plastics marked 1 and 2 are universally accepted in mainland New Zealand.
 The various household plastics are collected at the kerbside or at recycling depots.
-The products are sorted by RIC numbers, squashed and baled, and most are shipped overseas, depending on global demand.
-There, the plastics are washed and shredded for reuse as new products.
+The products are sorted by RIC numbers, squashed and baled, and most were shipped overseas where they were washed and shredded for reuse as new products.
+However, one of the key import markets has reduced their demand for plastic waste and in some cases stopped accepting certain types.
+This means New Zealand is stockpiling plastic waste and sending higher volumes to local landfills.

 The changing industry of recycling